A peek at Corsair Gaming Inc. (CRSR): Who has invested in It?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Corsair Gaming Inc. (CRSR) is a “Overweight”.
 9 analysts offering their recommendations for the stock have an average rating of 1.90, where 2 rate it as a Hold and 1 think it is a “Overweight”.
 6 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Corsair Gaming Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at $0.33 with sales reaching $449.7M over the same period.The EPS is expected to grow by 38.80% this year, but quarterly earnings will post 11.90% year-over-year.
+Corsair Gaming Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at $0.33 with sales reaching $449.7M over the same period.The EPS is expected to shrink by -3.10% this year, but quarterly earnings will post 11.90% year-over-year.

 Corsair Gaming Inc. (CRSR) Insider Activity